realm/realm-java-benchmarks/README.md

 The benchmark is mostly self-contained.
 Only the number of objects/rows can be varied.
 In file MainActivity.java, the constant `NUMBER_OF_OBJECTS` is exactly that parameter.
-The default is 10,000.
+The default is 1,000.

 ## How to Analyze

 The Python script `tools/dsb.py` can be used to analyze and visualize the benchmark data.
-The script assumes that the raw data for runs for 100, 1000 and 10000 objects stored in separate folders.
-The name of the folder is the number of objects/rows.
+The script assumes that the raw data for runs are saved in a subfolder named after the number of objects in the test, e.g "1000".

 You can validate the results by running the scripts as `tools/dsb.py -p -v`.
 Validation generates two different types of files: